-At Walmart, we believe customers shouldn’t have to choose between a product they can afford and one that’s good for the environment.
+At Walmart, we believe customers shouldn’t have to choose between a product they can afford and one that’s good for people and the environment.
 Helping people save money and live better means more than just price leadership, it means leading on the big issues that matter to our customers and our communities.

-Using the Sustainability Index as a guide, we challenged ourselves and one of our leading apparel suppliers, Intradeco, to significantly improve the sustainability of our $3.88 ladies’ t-shirt—without raising the price.
+Using THESIS as a guide, we challenged ourselves and one of our leading apparel suppliers, Intradeco, to significantly improve the sustainability of our $3.88 ladies’ t-shirt—without raising the price.
 Our collaboration has produced the EDLTC shirt.
 The cotton used is traceable to the Mississippi Delta in the U.S. Intradeco reuses 30 percent of the water used during the manufacturing process, and the t-shirt is manufactured using nearly 50 percent renewable energy.
 To engage our customers, we have highlighted key sustainability attributes of the EDLTC story on the product display.
 While this initiative focused on one supplier and one product, the success of the EDLTC t-shirt sends an essential message: high-quality, more sustainable products are part of the Walmart everyday low price promise.
 We plan to apply the EDLTC model to other apparel items as well as new areas of our supply chain.

 Science-based Sustainability Measurement

-Next, key performance indicators (KPIs) are developed in the form of survey questions that are used to measure sustainability performance for a particular product category.
-Suppliers then respond to the surveys for the specific product categories they supply, each covering up to 15 issues TSC has deemed critical.
-The surveys paint a picture of the sustainability challenges down to the category level for all kinds of items, from tomatoes to toys.
-We use the data from the surveys to identify key social and environmental hot spots and to set an agenda as we work with our suppliers to drive continuous improvement.
+Next, KPIs are developed in the form of questions used to assess the sustainability performance against the most critical hotpots in each product category.
+Suppliers should complete an assessment for each product category that applies to what they supply.
+THESIS paints a picture of the sustainability challenges for nearly all consumer goods, from tomatoes to toys.
+We use THESIS data to identify key social and environmental hotspots and to set an agenda as we work with our suppliers to drive continuous improvement.
 We also use it to identify opportunities for special attention, such as fertilizer optimization or improved animal welfare, to help drive more substantial change quickly.

 - Further engage buyers, suppliers and other stakeholders using the index data, analytics and insights to drive progress on key initiatives that help reduce emissions, produce less waste and make more sustainable products